Seahawks shuffle tight ends, add another tryout player in Steve Donatell

 Noil, however, has already been waived, a roster spot that was taken by Coleman.

-Donatell means Seattle still has six tight ends on its roster the others being Jimmy Graham, Luke Willson, Nick Vannett, Tyrone Swoopes and Marcus Lucas.
+Donatell’s signing means Seattle still has six tight ends on its roster the others being Jimmy Graham, Luke Willson, Nick Vannett, Tyrone Swoopes and Marcus Lucas.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.